apollographql/apollo-server/docs/source/federation/core-concepts.md

 }
 ```

-As you can see, this definition is nearly identical to the stub we defined for the `Product` type in [Referencing](#referencing).
+This definition is nearly identical to the stub we defined for the `Product` type in [Referencing](#referencing).
 All we've added is the `reviews` field.
-We _don't_ add an `@external` directive to the field, because it _does_ originate in the `reviews` service.
+We _don't_ include an `@external` directive, because this field _does_ originate in the `reviews` service.

-Because the `reviews` service adds the `reviews` field, it is also responsible for _resolving_ the field.
+Whenever a service extends an entity with a new field, it is also responsible for _resolving_ the field.
 Apollo Gateway is automatically aware of this responsibility.
-The generated query plan will fetch the `upc` field for each `Product` from the `products` service and pass those to the `reviews` service, where you can then access these fields on the object passed into your `reviews` resolver:
+In our example, the generated query plan will fetch the `upc` field for each `Product` from the `products` service and pass those to the `reviews` service, where you can then access these fields on the object passed into your `reviews` resolver:

 ```js
 {